cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 **IF YOU LAUNCH THE SITE AND NOTHING SHOWS FOLLOW THE PROCESS BELOW:**
-* we need to create the database strcutures by using the django models
+* we need to create the database structures by using the Django models
 - python manage.py makemigrations
 - python manage.py migrate

-* Finally we need to upload the inital data to populate the models
+* Finally we need to upload the initial data to populate the models

 - python manage.py loaddata **< * JSON FILES>**